A Summer's Tale

-A Summer's Tale (Conte d'été) is a 1996 French romantic comedy-drama film written and directed by Éric Rohmer.
-It is the third film in his Contes des quatre saisons (Tales of the Four Seasons) series, which also includes A Tale of Springtime (1990), A Tale of Winter (1992), and Autumn Tale (1998).
-A Summer's Tale stars Amanda Langlet, Melvil Poupaud, Aurélia Nolin and Gwenaëlle Simon.
+A Summer's Tale (Conte D'Été) is a 1996 French romantic comedy film written and directed by Éric Rohmer.
+It is the third film in his Contes des quatre saisons (Tales of the Four Seasons) series, after A Tale of Springtime (1990) and A Tale of Winter (1992) and before Autumn Tale (1998).
+A Summer's Tale stars Amanda Langlet, Melvil Poupaud, Aurélia Nolin, and Gwenaëlle Simon.

-The plot is loosely based on Rohmer's experiences as a young film student and his various relationships.
+The plot is loosely based on Rohmer's experiences and relationships as a young film student.

 The film was screened in the Un Certain Regard section at the 1996 Cannes Film Festival.

 Plot

-Gaspard, a mathematics graduate and musician, is on summer holiday by the seaside in Dinard.
-He arrives alone and spends all his time in his friend's empty flat composing music and walking around the town.
-He meets Margot, a cheerful waitress, at a restaurant.
-Despite his initial reluctance, they soon become friends and meet daily to walk around the area.
+Gaspard, a mathematics graduate and musician, arrives alone in the seaside town of Dinard.
+He spends his time in his friend's empty flat composing music, going to the beach, and walking around town.
+He meets waitress Margot in a crêpe restaurant.
+They soon become friends and meet daily to walk and talk.
 Margot has a PhD in ethnology, and conducts research interviews with local Bretons in her spare time.
-Gaspard has an on again/off again girlfriend, Léna, who is planning to visit Dinard.
-Margot tells him that she has a long-distance boyfriend.
+Gaspard has an on again/off again girlfriend, Léna, who said she would visit him in Dinard.
+Margot has a long-distance boyfriend.
 Gaspard speaks of his confused relationship with Léna while Margot offers advice.
-Gaspard clumsily tries to kiss Margot, which she lightheartedly brushes off.
+Gaspard clumsily tries to kiss Margot, and she lightheartedly fends him off.
 Margot takes Gaspard on a research trip to a local fisherman's house to discuss maritime folk songs.
-Gaspard is inspired by the fisherman's stories and writes his own sea shanty, a diversion from his typical blues music.
+Inspired by the visit, Gaspard writes his own sea shanty, a diversion from his typical blues music.

-Gaspard joins Margot's friends for a night of dancing at a local bar where he feels out of place.
-One of Margot's friends, Solène, notices him and happens to run into him alone at the beach the next day.
-Solène is sensual, confident, and straightforward.
-She invites him to go sailing on her uncle's boat.
-Solène, a former choir singer, shows interest in Gaspard's music and he teaches her the sea-shanty he has written.
-Her attraction to him and his musical talent boosts his low self-esteem with women.
-Solène, who just broke up with two suitors herself, has rigid ideas of commitment and the romantic process and Gaspard falls into line as she becomes his best option at the moment.
+Gaspard joins Margot's friends for a night of dancing at a local disco, where he feels out of place.
+One of Margot's friends, Solène, notices him and happens to run into him alone at the beach the next weekend.
+She invites him to go sailing on her uncle's boat and the pair bond over the sea shanty he has written.
+Her attraction to him and his musical talent boosts his low self-esteem.
+Solène, who just broke up with two suitors herself, has rigid ideas about commitment and the romantic process and Gaspard falls in line as she becomes his most promising option.
 They decide to take a trip to Ouessant, an island off the tip of Brittany, the next week.